-Mivart, in his volume, "Contemporary Evolution," says page 145, "Prof. Haeckel is so flery in his materialistic pantheism that it hurries him sometimes into antitheistic deductions from supposed facts which later investigations prove to have been fictions-see the supposed organism Bathybius."
-Such imputations against Prof. Hackel are having the effect to alienate from him the confidence of scientific men.
+Mivart, in his volume, "Contemporary Evolution," says page 145, "Prof. Haeckel is so flery in his materialistic panthelism that it hurries him sometimes into anti-theistic deductions from supposed facts which later investigations prove to have been fictions-see the supposed organism Bathybius."
+Such imputations against Prof. Haeckel are having the effect to alienate from him the confidence of scientific men.
 The manufacturing of missing links are quite as much out of place in science as in Scripture or history!

-Prof. Southhall, A. M., LL.D., in-his excellent book, "The Age of the Mammoth," expresses the opinion: "That Darwinism as a theory worthy of any importance, will be forgotten in twenty years from the present
+Prof. Southhall, A. M., LL.D., in his excellent book, "The Age of the Mammoth," ex-presses the opinion: "That Darwinism as a theory worthy of any importance, will be forgotten in twenty years from the present time

-Already Prof. Grant Allen, seeing the decline of Darwinism, publishes in a recent number of the English Fortnightly Review, an article designed as he says, "To prop up Mr. Darwin's theory by any external supports which observation or analogy may suggest as to the natural tendency to hair-lesseners."
-The problem that Prof. Atlenseeks to solve in aid of Darwin's theory is: "How did men get rid of their hair?"
+Already Prof. Grant Allen, seeing the de-cline of Darwinism, publishes in a recent number of the English Fortnightly Review, number of the English Fortnightly Review, an article designed as he says, "To prop up Mr. Darwin's theory by any external sup-ports which observation or analogy may suggest as to the natural tendency to hair-lesseners."
+The problem that Prof. Atlen seeks to solve in aid of Darwin's theory is: "How did men get rid of their hair?"
 The Darwinist professor contends that it was from habitually lying down on it.
 "The most hairless portion of the body is the back.
-As man assuraed the erect position." most harriess portion of the body is the back.
-As man assumed the erect portions in walking, he became an animal lying has and less on its belty, and more and more ap-on its back, so that the growth of the harr was checked, or the bair itself was warn away."
-This speculation is put farth is ap-ber earnest to account or man's libraries with his primitive animal histories.
-This
+As man assumed the erect position in walking, he became an animal lying less and less on its belty, and more and more up op its back, so that the growth of the hair was checked, or the hair itself was worn away."
+This speculation is put forth in so-ber earnest to account for man's dispansing with his primitive animal hairises.
+But Continued on Eighth Fage.